Edge vectors on plabic networks in the disk and amalgamation of totally non-negative Grassmannians: Systems of edge vectors on plabic networks

 \begin{definition} \textbf{The edge vector $E_e$.} For any edge $e$, let us consider all possible directed paths ${\mathcal P}:e\rightarrow b_{j}$, in $({\mathcal N},{\mathcal O},{\mathfrak l})$ such that the first edge is $e$ and the end point is the boundary vertex $b_{j}$, $j\in[n]$.
 Then the $j$-th component of $E_{e}$ is defined as:

 If there is no path from $e$ to $b_{j}$, the $j$--th component of $E_e$ is assigned to be zero.
 By definition, at the edge $e$ at the boundary sink $b_j$, the edge vector $E_{e}$ is

 \end{definition}

-In particular, for any $e$, all components of $E_e$ corresponding to the boundary sources in the given orientation are equal to zero.
+In particular, if $b_j$ is a boundary source, then for any $e$, the $j$-th component of $E_e$ is equal to zero.
 If $e$ is an edge belonging to the connected component of an isolated boundary sink $b_j$, then $E_e$ is proportional to the $j$--th vector of the canonical basis, whereas $E_e$ is the null vector if $e$ is an edge belonging to the connected component of an isolated boundary source.

 If the number of paths starting at $e$ and ending at $b_j$ is finite for a given edge $e$ and destination $b_j$, the component $\left(E_{e}\right)_{j}$ in (\ref{eq:sum}) is a polynomial in the edge weights.